 1996.
 It was the year of the New York Yankees, the Chicago Bulls, the Dallas Cowboys.
 It was the year of Jerry Maguire and the Macarena.
 It was the year of Bill Clinton’s reelection.
 But most importantly, 1996 marked the best Christmas ever, with toy companies cranking out some of kids’ favorite toys of all time.

-Cabbage Patch Kids had been around for the ’80s, but Mattel’s new doll was serving up interaction like never before with Cabbage Patch Snacktime Kids dolls.
+Cabbage Patch Kids had been around since the ’80s, but Mattel’s new doll was serving up interaction like never before with Cabbage Patch Snacktime Kids dolls.
 These pudgy-faced, yarn-haired little cuties each had a motorized mouth, and kids could feed their doll a french fry, a pretzel stick, a banana, and other yummy snacks.
 This was one of the toys my mom admits to pushing other moms out of the way for at Toys “R” Us on Black Friday morning.
 The food, which the dolls realistically chewed when kids inserted it into their mouths, fell into a backpack on the doll’s back, so kids could feed them over and over again.
 Of course, this beacon of glory was shortly recalled after the holiday season, as kids were getting their hair, skin, and fingers stuck in the doll’s mouth (as you can imagine, this resulted in many unhappy parents and kids with bald spots).
 While I made sure my hair was secured tightly in a ponytail while playing, my Snacktime Kid remained one of my favorite toys well through ’97.

 Name one thing cooler than having pink hair– you can’t.
 Temporary hair color has been mega popular with kids for decades, (this is still true today, just do a Google search for “hair chalk”) but in 1996, a time before hair chalk, Mattel had the perfect answer.
 Foam ’n Color Barbie came in three different colors: blue, yellow, and (duh) pink.
 Each doll featured platinum blonde hair and girls could use the included bottle of colored foam to paint Barbie’s hair—and their own!—a vibrant color.
 Bath time was never so much fun.
 The color would wash out (mostly) and then you could start all over again.
 Mattel also sold color foam replacements, so even if you had the pink Barbie, you could color her hair blue and yellow as well (though this wouldn’t match her included dress—as if!).